dmenne/breathtestcore/README.md

 * Fits Wagner-Nelson, with terminal slope estimated from Bluck-Coward fit
 * Computes population fit with `nlme` using all data in database
 * Computes Bayesian non-linear population fit with Stan for multiple records
-* Computes prior-constraing Bayesian non-linear fit for single records
+* Computes prior-constrained Bayesian non-linear fit for single records
 * For additional examples, see the folder `tests/testthat` of the source package
 * [A comparison of results with nls, nlme](http://menne-biomed.de/blog/de/breath-test-stan) and Bayesian [Stan](http://www.mc-stan.org).
 * See the example in the documentation of `t50BluckCoward` for a comparison with published data.
 Most cases agree with those published here, but there are some exceptions; possible a typo in the published table?